aunz/bikeshare/README.md

 A t-test indicates that the duration and velocity from A -> B are significantly different from B -> A. Maybe there are terrestrial differences (slope)?

 ### Distance
 The two furthest stations are: Bloor St W / Dundas St W and Danforth Ave / Barrington Ave: 13 Km.
-No trip was registered on this route.
+No trip was registered on this route *YET* 😎.

 # User